AllskyTeam/allsky/README.md

 Here's a quick overview of the configuration files.

 the first one is called **settings.json**.
-It contains the camera parameters such as exposure, gain but also latitude, longitude, etc.
+It contains the camera parameters such as exposure, gain but also latitude, longitude, etc.  Many settings have both a daytime ("dayXXXX") and nighttime ("nightXXXX") version.

 ```shell
 nano settings.json